Gu-Miao/classnames/README.md

 # classnames

-A simple implement of classname on deno.
-This lib is only support by deno, if you want to use it in Node.js/Browser, please see [this](https://github.com/JedWatson/classnames).
+A simple implement of concating classnames.
+This lib is only support for [Deno](https://deno.land/), if you want to use it in Node.js/Browser, please see [this](https://github.com/JedWatson/classnames).

 ## Usage